-The presence of transparency assures the shareholders one the one hand that they will permanently receive reliable and in time data regarding financial status and firm value and major shareholders do not intend to violate their rights, and on the other hand it encourages managers to try to increase firm value instead of following short-term personal benefits and thus it can reduce the amount and intensity of financial scandals considerably (Setayesh et al., 2011)
+The presence of transparency assures the shareholders one the one hand that they will permanently receive reliable and in time data regarding financial status and firm value and major shareholders do not intend to violate their rights, and on the other hand it encourages managers to try to increase firm value instead of following short-term personal benefits and thus it can reduce the amount and intensity of financial scandals considerably (Haghighat and Alavi, 2013).

-In the present study we have investigated about the relation between enterprise information and capital structure decisions in firms enlisted in Tehran Stock Exchange.
+In the present study we have investigated about the relationship between ranking firm's data with capital structure decisions in firms enlisted in Tehran Stock Exchange.